-The uRPF check with a PFC3 is supported in hardware.
+The uRPF check with a PFC3 is supported in hardware; it is also supported in hardware with a PFC2, but with only one return path.
 However, all packets that fail the uRPF check, and are forwarded because of an applied ACL, can be sent and rate limited to the MSFC to generate ICMP unreachable messages; these actions are all software driven.
 The uRPF check in hardware is supported for routes with up to two return paths (interfaces) and up to six return paths with interface groups configured (two from the FIB table and four from the interface groups).